- Solar advice hub

 The government’s ECO4 scheme compels large suppliers to install solar panels in electrically heated, energy-inefficient households.

-If you own or privately rent a home with an Energy Performance Certificate (EPC) rating of D-G, and someone in the property receives a qualifying benefit, you may be able to get solar panels for free.
+If you own or privately rent a home – or live in social housing – that has an Energy Performance Certificate (EPC) rating of D-G, and someone in your household receives a qualifying benefit, you may be able to get solar panels for free.

 The Home Upgrade Grant can provide solar panels and a heat pump for a large discount or completely free, at your local council’s discretion – but only if you’re not connected to the gas grid.

-It’s available in hundreds of local authorities all over England, for low-income households with an EPC rating of D-G.
+It’s available in hundreds of local authorities all over England, for low-income homeowners with an EPC rating of D-G.

 And if you’re in Wales, you may be able to access the Welsh Government Warm Homes Programme, which provides free measures including heat pumps and solar panels.